Removal (non-payment of fees)

 If you let your registration relapse, you can only rejoin the register by applying for restoration.

 Removal due to non-payment of fees

-Registration fees must be paid in full when you renew your registration or by Direct Debit in two annual instalments, on 1 April and 1 October.
+Registration fees must be paid in full when you renew your registration or by Direct Debit in 2 annual instalments, on 1 October and 1 April.

 If your Direct Debit fails, or you need to make a one off payment by card, you will receive a message on your online account explaining when and how to make the payment.